 3.2.
 Your first installment will be payable on the date you subscribe to the membership via the Website after which your Membership will commence.
 The remaining payments will be due on the same date of the following calendar month.
 Where this day falls on a nonworking day the payment may be initiated on the next working day.

 3.3.
 It is your responsibility to ensure that on each payment due date there are sufficient cleared funds in your nominated account to meet your scheduled payment.
 Should your credit or debit card payment decline on the agreed payment date, we reserve the right to continue attempts to process your payment.
 We will attempt to process the declined amount each day until successful.
-If you fail to clear the arrears prior to the following month’s debit, you will be charged twice on the agreed date to clear the arrears.
-If this payment declines and you fall into arrears for more than one calendar months we reserve the right to suspend your Membership effective immediately, and will deny you access to the online content, Member sessions and Facebook group.
+If this payment declines your Membership is suspended effective immediately, and will deny you access to the online content, Member session discount and Facebook group.
 Once you have cleared your arrears your Membership may be reactivated.
 We reserve the right to charge an administration fee of $50 per month for each declined payment.

 3.4.
 Should your credit or debit card expire or be cancelled, it is your responsibility to provide THEH with new credit card details to ensure payments continue to be successfully debited.